Skip to content

 workflow:

-source_path: "attr:dc_site_id" # groups by integer dc_site_id attribute
+source_path: "attr:metro" # groups by metro attribute

 mode: "pairwise"